aistabci/abci-docs/en/docs/storage.md

 ```

 ## Local Storage

+!!! note
+    Local Storage service was discontinued on October 31, 2024.

 In ABCI System, a 1.6 TB NVMe SSD x1 is installed into each compute node (V) and a 2.0 TB NVMe SSD x2 are installed into each compute node (A).
 There are two ways to utilize these storages as follows: